 MICHAEL A. BURAK

 Michael A. Burak serves as an associate broker at Helmsley Spear, LLC and is a 40 year veteran of real estate ownership, sales, leasing, development and property management.
 His deep understanding of the subtleties of real estate were honed over these many years.
 Prior to joining Helmsley Spear, he was an associate broker at the Bloom Real Estate Group.
-For most of his career he was the principal of a property management and leasing firm based in NYC which purchased and managed office, residential, and industrial properties in New York City, Boston and Providence, RI.
+For most of his career, he was the principal of a property management and leasing firm based in New York City which invested in and managed office, residential, and industrial properties in New York City, Boston and Providence, RI.

 Mr. Burak was the first person to open an American commercial real estate firm in South Korea and still maintains close ties to the Korean business community here and overseas.
 He was honored by the South Korean government for his work on the new 69,000 seat soccer stadium as a sub-contractor for Samsung.
 He has strong ties to some of the major South Korean companies and has completed several retail leases in NYC for Korean companies.
 He also has relationships with several major Japanese companies and the firm has an exclusive with a Japanese hotel company called First Cabin that is expanding into the USA market.